maxzheng/workspace-tools/docs/README.rst

     cd ~/workspace

-    wst setup -a  # This creates a "ws" bash function that goes to the current directory (workspace) and more source ~/.wstrc
+    wst setup -a  # This creates a "ws" bash function that goes to the workspace directory and act as an alias for wst source ~/.wstrc

 To go to your workspace directory, run::